 There are bursaries for some courses.
 These are determined by the class of your degree and the subject and phase you wish to train in.

-Clacton County High School, Colne Community College, Stanway School, Harwich and Dovercourt High School, Philip Morant School and St Helena.
+Our partner schools are Clacton County High School, Colne Community College, Stanway School, Harwich and Dovercourt High School, Philip Morant School, St Helena School, Thomas Lord Audley School and Paxman Academy.

 - At Interview, course preference can be discussed and changes can be made.